pretix/pretix/doc/api/resources/item_variations.rst

       Content-Type: application/json

       {
         "id": 1,
         "value": {"en": "Student"},
         "default_price": "10.00",
         "price": "10.00",
         "active": true,
         "description": null,
         "position": 0
       }

    :param organizer: The ``slug`` field of the organizer of the event/item to create a variation for
    :param event: The ``slug`` field of the event to create a variation for
-   :param id: The ``id`` field of the item to create a variation for
+   :param item: The ``id`` field of the item to create a variation for
    :statuscode 201: no error
    :statuscode 400: The variation could not be created due to invalid submitted data.
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to create this resource.

-.. http:patch:: /api/v1/organizers/(organizer)/events/(event)/items/(id)/variations/(id)/
+.. http:patch:: /api/v1/organizers/(organizer)/events/(event)/items/(item)/variations/(id)/

    Update a variation.
 You can also use ``PUT`` instead of ``PATCH``.
-With ``PUT``, you have to provide all fields of the resource, other fields will be resetted to default.
+With ``PUT``, you have to provide all fields of the resource, other fields will be reset to default.
 With ``PATCH``, you only need to provide the fields that you want to change.

    You can change all fields of the resource except the ``id`` and the ``price`` field.